rapidsai/cuxfilter/README.md

 Config.json Parameters:

 1. `server_ip`: ip address of the server machine, needs to be set before building the docker container
-2. `cuXfilter_port_external`: port on which the cuXfilter api can be accessed by the cuXfilter-client.js, default is 3000.
-Port needs to be published while running the container.
+2. `cuXfilter_port_external`: port on which the cuXfilter api can be accessed externally outside the docker container, default is `3000`.
+(Internally cuXfilter runs on port `3000`).
+Port needs to be published while running the container(`-p 3000:3000`).
-3. `demos_serve_port_external`: port on which examples are to be served, default is 3004.
-Port needs to be published while running the container.
+3. `demos_serve_port_external`: port on which examples are to be served externally, default is `3004`.(Internally demos are served on port `3004`).
+Port needs to be published while running the container(`-p 3004:3004`).
-4. `gtc_demo_port_external`: port on which mortgage demo is served, default is 3005.
-Port needs to be published while running the container.
+4. `gtc_demo_port_external`: port on which mortgage demo is served externally, default is `3005`.
+(Internally mortgage demo runs on port `3005`) Port needs to be published while running the container(`-p 3005:3005`).
 5. `flask_server_port_cudf_internal`: flask_server(cudf) runs on this port, internal to the container and can only be accessed by the node_server. *Do not publish this port*
 6. `flask_server_port_pandas_internal`: flask_server(pandas) runs on this port, internal to the container and can only be accessed by the node_server. *Do not publish this port*
-7. `demos_serve_port_internal`: examples servered internally on this port. *Do not publish this port*
-8. `whitelisted_urls_for_clients`: list of whitelisted urls for clients to access node_server.
+7. `whitelisted_urls_for_clients`: list of whitelisted urls for clients to access node_server.
 User can add a list of urls(before building the container) he/she plans to develop on as origin, to avoid CORs issues.
-9. `demo_mapbox_token`: mapbox token for the mortgage demo.
+8. `demo_mapbox_token`: mapbox token for the mortgage demo.
 Can be created for free [here](https://www.mapbox.com/help/define-access-token/)
-10. `demo_dataset_name`: dataset name for the example and mortgage demo.
+9. `demo_dataset_name`: dataset name for the example and mortgage demo.
 Default value: '146M_predictions_v2'.
 Can be downloaded from [here](https://drive.google.com/open?id=12HiPwoxmmLsWhQHQMgyzxTk4za_Y7XRh)

 With the defualt settings: